Lyam0udi/GitGitHubLearning/README.md

 ### What is Git?

-**Git** is a distributed version control system that helps developers **track changes** in their codebase over time.
+**Git** is a **distributed version control system** that helps developers **track changes** in their codebase over time.
 It allows you to **create snapshots** of your project, making it easy to **collaborate with others**, **manage different versions**, and seamlessly **handle code changes**.
 Git is primarily a command-line tool that runs locally on your computer.

 ### What is GitHub?

-**GitHub**, on the other hand, is a web-based platform built around Git.
-It provides a collaborative environment for developers to host, share, and collaborate on projects.
-GitHub offers features such as repositories, pull requests, issues, and more, making it a hub for software development teams and open-source communities to work together effectively.
+**GitHub**, on the other hand, is a **web-based platform** built around Git.
+It provides a collaborative environment for developers to **host, share, and collaborate** on projects.
+GitHub offers features such as **repositories, pull requests, issues**, and more, making it a hub for software development teams and open-source communities to work together effectively.

 ### What is the Difference Between Git and GitHub?